Tooth Extractions Powell

 Factors That Can Affect Tooth Extraction Cost

-• Location – The location of the tooth that’s being pulled can influence the extraction cost.
+- Location – The location of the tooth that’s being pulled can influence the extraction cost.

-• Complexity – The type of procedure you’ll need can also affect the overall price.
+- Complexity – The type of procedure you’ll need can also affect the overall price.
 For example, an impacted or erupted tooth extraction will cost more than a simple extraction because the treatment is more invasive.

 Does Dental Insurance Cover Tooth Extractions?

-Another Option for Making Tooth Extractions Affordable
+Making Tooth Extractions More Affordable

 Don’t have dental insurance?
 No problem!
 We offer a financing option to help make your dental bills easier to manage:

-• CareCredit Financing – It enables you to split up the total cost of your treatment into smaller monthly payments with little-to-no interest.
+- CareCredit Financing – It enables you to split up the total cost of your treatment into smaller monthly payments with little to no interest.

 Did your emergency dentist in Powell recommend a tooth extraction?
 Contact our office and schedule a consultation today!
 We’ll explain your treatment options and develop a plan that fits your budget perfectly.